libts/tslib/README.md

 Parameters:
 * `depth`

-	Number of samples to apply the median filter to
+	Number of samples to apply the median filter to.
+Default: 3.

 Example: `module median depth=5`